SteveHarrison82/simple-pageobject/README.rst

 This is a super lightweight page object library.
 I wanted to remove the mystic myth behind page-object and wanted to provide a package as simple and as light as possible that expains how page as objects are dodged around

-Handling the pages should be based on composition and not based on inheritance from a (god) page.
+Handling the pages should be based on composition and not based on inheritance from a (god-mother) Master Page.
 I have given examples of both in this package

 The library could be used with any python test framework, including e.g robotframework